 Water: a water fountain is available at Oak Grove Park, which is located in the middle of the the trail.
 The Coon Rapids Dam visitor center also offers a water fountain, ice cream and viewing of native animals such as a variety of turtles.

-Difficulty: We rate the trail an advanced beginning trail, up to the 169 wooden bridge overpass, which is approximately five miles from the Coon Rapids Dam.
-Beginner intermediate skills are required to navigate over the 169 wooden bridge due to a steeper incline and the spaces between wooden platforms.
+Difficulty: We rate Rush Creek Regional Trail an advanced beginning trail, up to the 169 wooden bridge overpass, which is approximately five miles from the Coon Rapids Dam.
+Beginner intermediate skills are required to navigate over the 169 wooden bridge due to a steeper incline / declines, small vertical spacing between wooden platforms and expansion joints.
 You will be required to navigate terrain changes such as trail to roadway, roadway to trail which often have metal transitions and mild to moderate hill (relative to your personal skating experience and fitness) inclines and declines.
-The canopy of trees drop their leaf and twig offerings onto the trail.
+The canopy of trees often drop their leaf and twig offerings onto the trail.
 Attempt to avoid both leaves and twigs.
 Leaves have little tread and are slippery when wheels use them as such.
 Twigs, on the other hand, can be wheel stoppers by halting your front wheel or lodging between a wheel and your frame.
 Be prepared to avoid tar patched surfaces, which prove hazardous to skaters, especially when heated.

 Skating Ability Recommendations: We recommend our OSB 1 – 3 classes with one guided trail class) .
 It is important to use the defensive skate position and / or speed as your friend to navigate trail to road and road to trail terrain changes.

 Fitness Recommendations: A low level of fitness is needed.
 Rush Creek Regional Trail is ideal for fairly new skaters beginning their fitness journey on skates.